 Shortly after dinner you’ll be studying, participating in orchestra practice, working on the yearbook, or attending a musical soiree.
 Boarders check-in at their dorm by 7:30 p.m.
 Depending on their grade level, boarders attend study hall in the Library, in their dorm room, or in the lecture hall.
 Adults proctor all study halls.
 Boarders will be back in their dorms by 10:00 p.m.
 Ninth and tenth graders can hang out until lights out at 11:00 p.m.
 (Juniors and seniors do not have lights out.)
 Day students are always welcome to attend evening proctored Study Hall.

 Friday evening brings the start of the weekend, which is heavily programmed with activities that appeal to a range of girls.
 Day students frequently stay on campus with boarders and take part in social activities on weekends.
 It can be a challenge to tell day students and boarders apart.
-Follow our Weekends at Madeira on Tumblr to find out the latest.
+Check out the Weekends at Madeira page.